human-conditions/yodrew.github.io-original/f/j/sklenarka/index.md

         - add back rest
             - slatted frame at angle to north wall resting on back edge of bed
             - angled cushion for reclining seat
-    6. shower
-        - curtain for end of tub
-        - extra coat of paint on wall, sealing all cracks?
-        - bracket for shower head up and in from sink?